harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-attribute-override.md

 import IOFaultsCaution from './shared/io-faults-caution.md'

-Pod IO Attribute Override, modify the properties of files located within the mounted volume of the pod.
+Pod IO attribute override modifies the properties of files located within the mounted volume of the pod.
 This fault should be used as a sanity test for validating your application's failover capability against unexpected changes in file attributes, such as permissions, ownership, or timestamps.

 ![Pod IO Attribute Override](./static/images/pod-io-attribute-override.png)